prabin544/Bracketeers/README.md

 Prabin Singh, Teresa Heidt, Abu Zeynu, Vanh Tharavong and Marcus Ramirez.

 ## Technologies used
-Sequelize, Node, Bootstrap, W3 Schools framework, Handlebars, JawsDB.
+Sequelize, Node, Bootstrap, W3 Schools framework, Handlebars, JawsDB, Bulma.

 ## Imgs
 Welcome to the login page!
 The USER enters in their email and password and they see a scroll at the top, 'Let the games begin..', as a forerunner of what is to come.